openstack-archive/tripleo-docs/deploy-guide/source/provisioning/baremetal_provision.rst

 Viewing Provisioned Node Details
 --------------------------------

-The commands ``openstack baremetal node list`` and ``openstack baremetal node show`` continue to show the details of all nodes, however there are some new commands which show a further view of the provisioned nodes.
+The commands ``baremetal node list`` and ``baremetal node show`` continue to show the details of all nodes, however there are some new commands which show a further view of the provisioned nodes.

 The `metalsmith`_ tool provides a unified view of provisioned nodes, along with allocations and neutron ports.
 This is similar to what Nova provides when it